Continued to: Yardley (post-1945)

 Like another British cosmetics company, Cyclax, some preparations had multiple uses, which meant that their purpose was not self explanatory and this could create some confusion in the mind of the user.
 English Complexion Cream was the worst offender, being used as a cleanser and emollient on normal and oily skins, and a powder foundation on dry skins.

-The company also extended its range of make-up in the 1930s with new lipsticks, powders and eyeshadows in matching shades that could also be coordinated with Yardley nail enamels.
-As far as I can tell they did not make a mascara.
+The company also extended its range of make-up in the 1930s with new lipsticks, powders and eyeshadows in matching shades along with a very limited range of nail enamels.
+As far as I can tell they did not make a mascara at this time.
 In naming its colours, Yardley followed established terms or used names taken from nature.

 English Complexion Powder: Available in specialized boxes depending on the perfume used i.e., Lavender, Bond Street, Orchis, Lotus, Jessamine or Fragrance.
 Shades: Natural, Rachel No. 1, Medium Rachel, Deep Rachel, Suntan (Rose Rachel), English Peach and Gipsy.